MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

     However, you can show any XAML content in the AppWindow, not just a Frame and Page.
 For example, you can show just a single control, like [ColorPicker](/uwp/api/windows.ui.xaml.controls.colorpicker), or you can show a [SwapChainPanel](/uwp/api/windows.ui.xaml.controls.swapchainpanel) that hosts DirectX content.

-1. Attach the XAML content to the AppWindow.

-    Call the [ElementCompositionPreview.SetAppWindowContent](/api/windows.ui.xaml.hosting.elementcompositionpreview.setappwindowcontent) method to attach the XAML content to the AppWindow.
+1. Call the [ElementCompositionPreview.SetAppWindowContent](/api/windows.ui.xaml.hosting.elementcompositionpreview.setappwindowcontent) method to attach the XAML content to the AppWindow.

     ```csharp
     ElementCompositionPreview.SetAppWindowContent(appWindow, appWindowContentFrame);